Skip to content

 • Import to Timeline — context-aware routing as described above

-• Save to Project Bin — imports the file to your project without placing it on the timeline
+• Save to Project Bin — imports the file without placing it on the timeline

-For Dual Mode results, there is also a Discard All option to clear both results at once.
+For Dual Mode, there’s also a Discard All to clear both results at once.

-1. The original clip is removed from the timeline without ripple — adjacent clips are not affected
+1. The original clip is removed from the timeline without ripple — adjacent clips stay put

 2. The generated clip is placed at the exact same timecode and track

-4. The original clip remains in your Project Bin — nothing is destroyed
+4. The original stays in your Project Bin — nothing is destroyed

-This is a non-destructive workflow.
-You can always revert by dragging the original clip back from the bin.
+You can always revert by dragging the original clip back.

-Generated files are named descriptively: ProjectName_model-name_16x9_2026-03-22.mp4 instead of opaque hashes.
-This makes results easy to find in the Project Bin or in Finder.
+Generated files are named descriptively — ProjectName_model-name_16x9_2026-03-22.mp4 — so results are easy to find in your Project Bin or Finder.
+No opaque hashes.